County Route 535 (New Jersey): Route description

 The designation of CR 535 picks up East State Street at the Trenton city line and heads northeast into the Bromley neighborhood of Hamilton.
-It parallels the Northeast Corridor line between both municipalities' respective train stations before abruptly turning southeast at 1.9 mi, an intersection with Klockner Road.
-Now the East State Street Extension and maintained by Hamilton Township, CR 535 meets Interstate 295 (I-295) with limited access at exit 64.
+It parallels Amtrak's Northeast Corridor line between both municipalities' respective train stations before abruptly turning southeast at 1.9 mi, an intersection with Klockner Road.
+Now the East State Street Extension and maintained by Hamilton, CR 535 meets I-295 with limited access at exit 64.
 Traffic traveling southbound on CR 535 (traveling geographically north for this brief stretch) has a ramp leading to I-295 north toward US 1, while southbound traffic on the freeway can exit onto CR 535 north.
 From here, CR 535 continues toward Nottingham Way (CR 652), and turns left onto it, about 700 ft east of where Route 33 merges onto Nottingham Way.
-County maintenance resumes at this point and CR 535 stays on this road for just 0.1 mi before reaching a five-way intersection with Route 533 (Quakerbridge Road north of the intersection, White Horse-Mercerville Road south of it) and Nottingham Way, which is CR 618 as it travels southeast away from the intersection toward Hamilton Square.
+County maintenance resumes at this point and CR 535 stays on this road for just 0.1 mi before reaching a five-way intersection of CR 533 (Quakerbridge Road north of the intersection, White Horse–Mercerville Road south of it) and Nottingham Way, which is CR 618 as it travels southeast away from the intersection toward Hamilton Square.

 Having regained its northeast direction, CR 535 moves through this intersection and becomes Edinburg Road.
 At a traffic signal with Paxson Avenue, the road widens to two lanes in each direction.
 It leaves Hamilton for West Windsor, and bumps up against Mercer County Community College on the left.
 Just beyond the college is Mercer County Park, which is accessible through South Post Road (CR 602) or through the park's official west entrance after CR 535's reduction to one lane each way.
-Just beyond the park entrance, the route has a short concurrency with CR 526, which comes from Robbinsville Township to the south.
-Less than 1/4 mi later, CR 526 turns due north again and heads for Princeton Junction while Windsor Road (CR 641) travels southeast.
+Just beyond the park entrance, the route intersects with Robbinsville-Edinburg Road (CR 526).
+CR 535 forms a short concurrency with that route, which comes from Robbinsville to the south.
+Less than 1/4 mi later, CR 526 turns due north again on Edinburg Road and heads for Princeton Junction while CR 641 travels southeast on Windsor Road.
 CR 535 continues to the northeast as Old Trenton Road, crossing into East Windsor.
-In East Windsor, it intersects CR 571, with the entrance to the Route 133 bypass of Hightstown visible to the right.
+In East Windsor, it intersects with Princeton-Hightstown Road (CR 571), with the entrance to Route 133 visible to the right.
 CR 535 crosses the Millstone River and into Middlesex County.